cloudfoundry-attic/cf-abacus/README.md

 Overview
 ---

-Abacus provides usage metering and aggregation for [Cloud Foundry](https://www.cloudfoundry.org) services.
-It is implemented as a set of REST Web services that collect usage data, apply metering formulas and aggregate usage at several levels within a Cloud Foundry organization.
+Abacus provides usage metering and aggregation for [Cloud Foundry (CF)](https://www.cloudfoundry.org) services.
+It is implemented as a set of REST micro-services that collect usage data, apply metering formulas, and aggregate usage at several levels within a Cloud Foundry organization.

-Abacus provides a REST API allowing Cloud service providers to submit usage data, and a REST API allowing usage dashboards and billing systems to retrieve usage reports.
+Abacus provides a REST API allowing Cloud service providers to submit usage data, and a REST API allowing usage dashboards, and billing systems to retrieve usage reports.

+Abacus is implemented in Node.js and the different micro-services can run as CF apps

 The Abacus REST API is described in [doc/api.md](doc/api.md).